Report: Alaska AG quit after reports of sexual misconduct

 Sniffen is the second Alaska attorney general to step down within the past six months amid a Daily News and ProPublica investigation into their interactions with women.

-Former Attorney General Kevin Clarkson quit in August, hours after the newsrooms revealed he had sent hundreds of unwanted text messages to a junior colleague.
+Former Attorney General Kevin Clarkson quit in August, hours after the newsrooms revealed he had sent hundreds of unwanted text messages to a a female state employee who did not report to him.
 Sniffen was named his temporary replacement and, on Jan.
 18, Dunleavy designated him as Clarkson’s permanent successor.

 Dunleavy appointed Treg Taylor attorney general to replace Sniffen.